spynix/sui/README.md

 This UI code is not particularly robust, nor is it full of the expansive features found in popular packages.
-The purpose of it is to fill a smaller niche, while including the most popular UI functionality.
+The purpose of it is to fill a smaller niche, while including many popular UI functions.

 ##Ideology

-Each module should be completely self-sufficient, able to handle its needs.
+- Each module should be completely self-sufficient, able to handle its own needs.
 No pollution of the DOM, no window globals.
 Sometimes it has to be done, but the idea is to make the intrusion as small as possible.

-Each module should separate the logic and presentation as much as possible.
+- Each module should separate the logic and presentation as much as possible.

+- Each module should return a properly closed group of utility functions which provide the module's functionality.
+  - Each module should have a create function which is the primary method of the module.
+This should return either an object or a properly closed expression which itself contains all data necessary for fully utilizing the capabilities of the tool.

+##Dependancies

+Right now the only dependancy is jQuery.
+This is not really in line with the ideology, so future expansion to remove all jQuery usage is in the cards.
+For now I'm going to give in and make use of it for expediency.

+You could call Require a pseudo-dependancy I suppose, but you can rip out the modules and assign to variables explicitly and forego the entire AMD stuff.
+Everything can be situational, so if you don't want to replicate it then don't.

 ##License

 This code is released under the 2-clause ("simplified") BSD license.
-The license is located at ./LICENSE.
+The full license can be viewed at ./LICENSE.

 ## Other